1m1-github/AbstractOS.jl/README.md

 # info
 info contains info. information is the structure that contains itself, which is extremely simple but also allows arbitrary complexity.

+Info = Any
+this is more directly saying the same in julia

 # Typing
 it is the clean julia typing system that allows for the flexible decoding of arbitrary info